Songs & Smiles at Lakeview Care Home: a guide for parents and guardians

 Children are a fantastic talking point.
 Many of the residents love hearing about what your little one has been getting up to and the new skills they’ve learned.

-If your child is crawling or walking, feel free to let them explore the room and make new friends (as long as you’re close at hand).
+If your child is crawling or walking, feel free to let them explore the room and make new friends (but please stay close at hand to supervise).
 Watching interactions between your child and the new people they meet can be a lovely experience.

 Some parents/guardians offer residents the chance to interact with their child by shaking hands, giving a 'high five' to a toddler, stroking a baby's head and so forth.
 However, there is absolutely no requirement to let anyone do so, and any interactions that do take place should be guided by your own and your child's comfort levels.